tqh/efi-example/README.md

 We don't need the complexity as we don't care about different platforms and compilers or extra functionality that GNU-EFI provides.

-So I've stripped it down to the bare basics: the assembly start function, the relocation function and the EFI headers.
+Therefore I stripped it down to the bare basics: the assembly start function, the relocation function and the EFI headers.
 Also setup all the specific compile time flags needed for gcc (>=4.7) and the linker script to create the .efi file.
 This gives us an EFI application that is 4.7KB, prints a message and waits for a key before exiting.

 And this is that project:
 https://github.com/tqh/efi-example